YYYSSSHHH/work/README.md

-We use GoalExplorer and PermDroid to build the static GUI transition graph for 300 real apps respectively.
-100 apps are non open source applications and 200 apps are open source applications.
+We use GoalExplorer and PermDroid to build the static GUI transition graph for 300 real-world Android apps respectively, where 100 apps are close-source apps and 200 apps are open-source apps.
 -------
-Tips :     OSA: Open source applications.
-NOSA:Non-open source applications.  <br>
+Tips :     OSA: open-source applications.
+CSA: close-source applications.  <br>
-Table 1 shows the statistical information of the static GUI modeling results of 300 real applications by GoalExplorer and PermDroid <br>
+Table 1 shows the statistical information of the static GUI modeling results of 300 real-world Android apps by GoalExplorer and PermDroid <br>

 <table class="MsoTableGrid" border="1" cellspacing="0" cellpadding="0" style="border-collapse:collapse;border:none;mso-border-alt:solid windowtext .5pt;
  mso-yfti-tbllook:1184;mso-padding-alt:0cm 5.4pt 0cm 5.4pt">